projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

    exhibit quite different performance, which gives rise to a need for a fine-grained graphics tuning effort.

-Direct Pass-Through
+Direct Passthrough
 -------------------

-"Direct pass-through" dedicates the GPU to a single VM, providing full features and good performance, but at the cost of device sharing capability among VMs.
+"Direct passthrough" dedicates the GPU to a single VM, providing full features and good performance, but at the cost of device sharing capability among VMs.
 Only one VM at a time can use the hardware acceleration capability of the GPU, which is a major limitation of this